 The Purple Romano bean is a classic Italian bean.
 Originally beans such Purple Romano were called string beans because they commonly had strings of fiber along the seam of the pods that needed to be removed prior to consumption.
 Modern plant breeders have today for convenience purposes through selection bread this trait out of most bean types.
 Plants grow in a climbing vine fashion and should be trellised or grown along a fence to provide support.
 Purple Romano beans are also an ideal crop companion for corn as the corn stalks will act as a natural support for the bean vines to grow on.
 Plants will produce heavy yields for much longer than most bush bean varieties, up till the first frost of the season.
 Plants prefer a Mediterranean climate and will need a warmer climate than most beans when first sprouting but once established will be heat, drought, cold and pest tolerant.

-People have spotted Purple Romano Beans using the Specialty Produce app for iPhone and Android.
+Someone spotted Purple Romano Beans using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.